Avin008/saiyan-merch/README.md

 You will find signup page on https://saiyanshop.netlify.app/pages/signup/signup.html

-In this pages you will find login and sign up pages
+In these pages you will find login and sign up pages

 ---